feyyd/portfolio/_posts/2018-09-13-Giveaway-Wheel.markdown

 ![Chroma Key](../assets/portfolio-images/0-wheel.png)

-Clicking the spin button plays music and after the spin is complete, pulsating the item that was won indicates the prize.
+Clicking the spin button plays music and spins the central ship.
+After the spin is complete, we indicate the prize that was won by making it pulsate.
 In the top left we save what was won on the last roll because I was missing which prize was won on the previous spin.
 There is a random number generator function to do ISK giveaways, and there are hotkeys to play sound clips for the stream.
 There are a variety of different ships that can be spun.
 One can also add more ships in Unity, given one has the models and textures.
-There are a few camera pathing functions but they don't see much use on stream.
+There are a few camera pathing functions but they do not see much use on stream.